Fanatec Lowers Price For All Direct Drive Wheel Bases

 The decision on whether you race in VR or use monitors comes down to personal preference.
 And for those who have never tried VR, I would recommend giving it a go if possible to experience it.
 The immersion is incredible, and I can still remember the first time I raced in VR, as it was almost game-changing for me.

-There are a good number of VR headsets available now, including a range of different budgets.
-Headsets such as the Oculus Quest 2 offer decent performance at a lower price point, although the price of the Oculus Quest 2 has recently gone up by £100/$100.
+There are a good number of VR headsets available, including a range of headsets across different budgets.
+Headsets such as the Meta Quest 3s offer decent entry-level performance at a lower price point.
+These are idel for those looking to dabble in VR.

 For a detailed guide on the best VR headsets for iRacing, I’d recommend reading our ultimate VR headset buyers guide.
 In that guide, I run through all of the best options for sim racing in VR, and provide recommendations across a range of budgets.